 PARTICIPATION AGREEMENT

-This PARTICIPATION AGREEMENT dated as of December ___, 2000 (this "Participation Agreement"), is entered into by and among a Delaware business trust (the "Trust"), BANK OF AMERICA, N.A. ("Bank of America"), in its capacity as a purchaser of the Class A Certificates (as hereafter defined) and certain other financial institutions from time to time party to the Participation Agreement (together with their successors and assigns, the "Class A Certificateholders"), , in its capacity as a purchaser of the Class B Certificates (as hereafter defined) and certain other financial institutions from time to time party to the Participation Agreement (together with their successors and assigns, the "Class B Certificateholders" and which, with the Class A Certificate Purchasers, are collectively referred to as the "Purchasers"), Bank of America, in its capacity as administrative agent for the Purchasers (the "Administrative Agent"), and National Westminster Bank plc, in its capacity as syndication agent for the Purchasers (the "Syndication Agent").
+This PARTICIPATION AGREEMENT dated as of December ___, 2000 (this "Participation Agreement"), is entered into by and among WILMINGTON TRUST COMPANY, a Delaware banking corporation (the "Trustee"), not in its individual capacity except as expressly stated herein, but solely in its capacity as trustee of the Brazos VPP Trust BRAZOS VPP TRUST, a Delaware business trust (the "Trust"), BANK OF AMERICA, N.A. ("Bank of America"), in its capacity as a purchaser of the Class A Certificates (as hereafter defined) and certain other financial institutions from time to time party to the Participation Agreement (together with their successors and assigns, the "Class A Certificateholders"), Bank of America Salt Fork Trust, in its capacity as a purchaser of the Class B Certificates (as hereafter defined) and certain other financial institutions from time to time party to the Participation Agreement (together with their successors and assigns, the "Class B Certificateholders" and which, with the Class A Certificate Purchasers, are collectively referred to as the "Purchasers"), Bank of America, in its capacity as administrative agent for the Purchasers (the "Administrative Agent"), and National Westminster Bank plc, in its capacity as syndication agent for the Purchasers (the "Syndication Agent").

 INTRODUCTION